-A Boundary Stake-Out is a type of survey which marks or monuments the physical position of property corners or lines.
+A Boundary Stake-Out [is a type of survey which marks or monuments] depicts the physical position of markers set on property lines or corners [or lines].
 The surveyor shall issue a signed and sealed letter or sketch indicating the monuments or markers set and indicating the Boundary Determination Category used.
 No other features need be depicted.